-One of the implications of the Quiet Revival narrative is that as many people are returning to the church, some are asking the church about spiritual matters such as how to be delivered from demons.
+One of the implications of the controversial Quiet Revival narrative is that as many people are returning to the church, some are asking the church about spiritual matters such as how to be delivered from demons.
 In addition, the reality and fact that we are in a post-secular context where the idea of liberal democracy is flourishing alongside the populace open to spirituality and the spirit world means that people are not necessary asking whether God exist but rather which God understands my spiritual journey and challenges?
-What can the western church learn from Majority World Christians?
+This calls for a discipleship that understands and is open to spirituality and spiritual encounters.
+In other words, discipleship and deliverance must be integrated properly.
+Within the Church of England, deliverance is understood as part of pastoral care therefore caution, care and wisdom is applied in the process of carrying out deliverance.
+Discernment is required in the process of deliverance to diagnose whether the problem requires deliverance or whether it is biological.
+What can the western church learn from Majority World Christians about the invisible world?
 I will use African Pentecostals and Charismatics as an example in elucidating my point.
+I am approaching this subject as a minister who have been involved in deliverance ministry and have also studied and taught the subject of demonology in theological colleges.

 African Theological Perspective on the Supernatural